 Twins with Different Fathers

 There are some cases where the fathers of twins are different individuals.
-With this, you may call the twins “non-paternal” twins because they are fathered by two different people.
 Although the idea may seem unusual, there are several instances that this occurrence was proven through DNA testing.
-One such instance occurred in May 2009 in Texas.
-Msnbc.com reported that a woman in Texas gave birth to two twin boys having different fathers.
+One such instance occurred in May 2009 in Texas, where a woman gave birth to twin boys having different fathers.